akant0/Dissertation/README.md

 3. "AEreconstruction.py" saves a sample image reconstructed by the autoencoder, and the original to compare.

+4. "fix_US_matrices.py" alters the ultrasound feature matrices by 1. making them the same number of frames as audio data (as there is a delay in the US technology when recording), 2. removes speech therapist's speech feature frames (fills with zeros) because the recordings have both speech pathologist and child speech.

-4. "run_DNN_AV-ASR.sh" is a sample of the Kaldi AV-ASR feature fusion at the DNN-level.
+5. "run_DNN_AV-ASR.sh" is a sample of the Kaldi AV-ASR feature fusion at the DNN-level.

 Folder "Synthesis":